-Looking after yourself is really important and we want to give you all the support you need to keep as physically, mentally emotionally healthy as possible.
-We recognise that everyone is different and will have a wide range of health and well-being needs.
-Therefore, we will support you to access the health and well-being services and activities that are right for you.
+Looking after yourself is really important and we want to give you all the support you need to be as physically, mentally and emotionally healthy as possible.
+Everyone is different and we will help you to access the health and well-being services and activities that are right for you.
+When you leave care:

-Your personal adviser can help you with anything to do with your health and well-being.
+Your personal adviser can support you with anything to do with your health and well-being.
 They’ll also have information about the health professionals who already support you.
-For example, who your doctor (GP) and dentist are, along with more specialist workers if you have them, such as mental health experts.
+On leaving care you will now receive the same health services as any other adult, this includes a GP.

-If you have a health condition and regularly see a health worker, that worker will support you to make sure you have your needs met by adult health services when you turn 18.
+If you have an additional health condition and regularly see a health specialist, that worker will help you to make sure you have your needs met by adult health services when you turn 18.

-If you’re having support from CAMHS (child and adolescent mental health services), your worker will support you to access adult mental health services, if you need them.
+If you’re having support from child and adolescent mental health services (CAMHS), your worker will help you get support from adult mental health services, if you need them.

-When you leave care we’ll give you a summary of your health needs and your medical history in a document called your “Important Health History”.
+Nottinghamshire County Council had responsibility for you when you were in care, so when you leave care we will give you a summary of your health needs and your medical history in a document called “Important Health Information”.
+If a different authority had responsibility for you when you were in care, they will give you this information instead.

-You’ll have a say on what you think your health needs are, and you and your health worker will agree how they will be met when you turn 18.
-This, along with information from your last annual health assessment and your Leaving Care Review will feed into your Pathway Plan.
-This will include what you need to look after your physical, mental and emotional health after you’ve left care.
-This is to make sure you get the support you need.
+The information from your last annual health assessment and your Leaving Care Review will feed into your Pathway Plan.
+This will include the things you need to be able to look after your physical, mental and emotional health after you’ve left care.

 Psychological therapy services:

 Psychological therapy services offer assessment and treatment for emotional health and wellbeing, and are often known as talking therapies.
 You can refer yourself directly to a psychological therapy service for concerns like stress, anxiety, depression, OCD, trauma and phobias.